 Dysmenorrhea is uterine pain around the time of menses.
 Pain may occur with menses or precede menses by 1 to 3 days.
-Pain tends to peak 24 h after onset of menses and subside after 2 to 3 days.
-It is usually sharp but may be cramping, throbbing, or a dull, constant ache; it may radiate to the back or legs.
+Pain tends to peak 24 hours after onset of menses and subside after 2 to 3 days.
+It is often crampy or a dull constant ache but may be sharp or throbbing; it may radiate to the back or legs.

 Dysmenorrhea can be

-Symptoms cannot be explained by structural gynecologic disorders.
-Pain is thought to result from uterine contractions and ischemia, probably mediated by prostaglandins (eg, prostaglandin F 2α , a potent myometrial stimulant and vasoconstrictor) and other inflammatory mediators produced in secretory endometrium and possibly associated with prolonged uterine contractions and decreased blood flow to the myometrium.
+Primary dysmenorrhea is idiopathic and cannot be explained by other gynecologic disorders (1 Etiology reference Dysmenorrhea is uterine pain around the time of menses.
+Pain may occur with menses or precede menses by 1 to 3 days.
+Pain tends to peak 24 hours after onset of menses and subside after 2 to... read more ).
+Pain is thought to result from uterine contractions and ischemia, probably mediated by prostaglandins (eg, prostaglandin F2-alpha, a potent myometrial stimulant and vasoconstrictor) and other inflammatory mediators produced in secretory endometrium and possibly associated with prolonged uterine contractions and decreased blood flow to the myometrium.

-Primary dysmenorrhea begins within a year after menarche and occurs almost invariably in ovulatory cycles.
+Primary dysmenorrhea typically begins within a year after menarche and occurs almost invariably in ovulatory cycles.
 The pain usually begins when menses start (or just before) and persists for the first 1 to 2 days; this pain, described as spasmodic, is superimposed over constant lower abdominal pain, which may radiate to the back or thigh.
 Patients may also have malaise, fatigue, nausea, vomiting, diarrhea, low back pain, or headache.

 Secondary dysmenorrhea usually begins during adulthood unless caused by congenital malformations.